 Tracking, timely testing, and maintenance should all be done systematically.
 Rental businesses have lost customers over the smallest of errors found in equipment, sometimes even lawsuits because of injuries caused resulting from negligence.
 Consider the following rental business lessons to avoid such mishaps in your business.

 Consider tagging all rental equipment so tracking can be simplified.
 This will help you monitor items going in and out.
 QR codes are a cheap but robust option as they require a small space and still retain good readability in case of fractional damage.
-Other alternatives include Barcodes and RFID tags, with the former being perfect for smaller businesses, and the latter being great for high-volume rentals.
+Other alternatives include Barcodes, with the former being perfect for smaller businesses, and the latter being great for high-volume rentals.

 Schedule periodic maintenance for items to verify that they are working properly and to identify any underlying issues.
 Perform the required servicing and ensure that the items are available for rent again as soon as possible.
 Downtime costs money; equipment cannot be rented out so you lose out on profit.
 Additionally, you should always test equipment in front of the renter to verify functionality and then test it again when it is returned.